microsoft/PartnerResources/_docs/Skilling/Teams Academy/pages/client and devices.md

 # Microsoft Teams Academy - Client & Devices

 Welcome to the Client & Devices bucket in the Teams Academy.
 As we all know, the world of Clients & Devices can be vast, from deployment, updates, virtualization, mobile/desktop/web interfaces, to BYOD.

-##  Content
 These videos are focused on all things client, as well as how the client gets to Teams.

 {% include series.md
     includetags="microsoft teams academy|academy content|client & devices"